Body discovered following house fire in Greene County - NewsBreak

 Catching’s body was sent to the William L. Jenkins Forensic Center for an autopsy and formal identification.

-Investigators with the Tennessee Bureau of Investigation (TBI) bomb and arson division are working with the fire/arson investigator from the Greene County Sheriff’s Department to determine the cause of the fire.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Investigators are working to determine the cause of the fire.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJHL | Tri-Cities News & Weather.

-Note: CORRECTION: The Greene County Sheriff’s Office stated earlier this morning that the cause of the fatal fire was being investigated by the Tennessee Bureau of Investigation’s bomb and arson division and the fire/arson investigator with the Greene County Sheriff’s Department.